sndnyang/JEMPP/README.md

 ## Citation

-If you found this work useful and used it on your own research, please concider citing this paper.
+If you found this work useful and used it in your research, please consider citing this paper.
 ```
 @article{yang2021jempp,
     title={JEM++: Improved Techniques for Training JEM},